-Fire safety is very important in all buildings, especially in hospitals and other health care facilities.
-This makes it even more important that facility managers center their fire protection strategies on the maintenance of existing technologies and identify where system upgrades are needed.
-These kinds of strategies can help lower the nuisance alarms and offer more correct information to occupants when future incidents occur.
+Fire safety is very important in all buildings, especially in hospitals and other healthcare facilities.
+This makes it even more important that facility managers center their fire protection strategies on the maintenance of existing technologies.
+And, identify where system upgrades are in need These kinds of strategies can help lower the nuisance alarms.
+And, offer more correct information to occupants when future incidents occur.
 In this article, we will discuss fire prevention technology.

-There are numerous complimentary smart devices that could help prevent and/or detect a fire in your home while lessening the serious damage a fire can cause by notifying you earlier.
-Traditional smoke detectors can still alert people inside the home in case of a fire so everyone can leave the premises early.
-But, here are some of the following smart devices that can also provide alerts to you on your mobile device and to the fire department even if you are a thousand miles away from your home.
+There are numerous complimentary smart devices that could help prevent and/or detect a fire in your home.
+While this will be lessening the serious damage a fire can cause by notifying you earlier.
+Traditional smoke detectors can still alert people inside the home in case of a fire.
+So, everyone can leave the premises early.
+But, here are some of the following smart devices that can also provide alerts to you on your mobile device.
+And, to the fire department even if you are a thousand miles away from your home.

 Smart Smoke Detectors

 Smart smoke detectors can provide you with alarm notifications on your smartphone, unlike other normal smoke detectors.
-They can also be connected to your home security system and monitored by a central station to alert you and the fire department of an alarm in your home.
-When there is the presence of smoke particles in the air, they can shut down your air handling systems to help prevent the spread of smoke while people safely evacuate the place.
-Some of these systems can also make the lights turn on and offer directions about what to do in the event of a fire.
+You can connect this to your home security system.
+And, a central station monitors this to alert you and the fire department of an alarm in your home.
+When there is the presence of smoke particles in the air, they can shut down your air handling systems to help prevent the spread of smoke; While people safely evacuate the place.
+Some of these systems can also make the lights turn on.
+And, offer directions about what to do in the event of a fire.

 A heat detector can also help you detect a fire if you have frequent false alarms with smoke detectors.
 There are two kinds of heat detectors.
-These are simply fixed temperature detectors that can alarm at a factory pre-set temperature and rate-of-rise detectors that alarm when there is a rapid rise in temperature.
+These are simply fixed temperature detectors that an alarm at a factory’s pre-set temperature.
+And, rate-of-rise detectors that alarm when there is a rapid rise in temperature.
 A lot of heat detectors carry both features.

-Please also know that heat detectors are not really meant to replace smoke detectors in bedrooms or in other places where a fire life safety device is needed.
+Please also know those heat detectors are not to replace smoke detectors in bedrooms or in other places where a fire life safety device is in need.

-A lot of these systems can also be interconnected so if a detector turns on in one of the locations of your property, all of the alarms will also sound.
+You can interconnect a lot of these systems so if a detector turns on in one of the locations of your property, all of the alarms will also sound.

 You may also want to consider a smart battery as an alternative to buying a new smart smoke, heat, or CO detector.
 This can power your existing detectors and offer you alarm notifications on your smartphone.
 You can monitor more than one of these in your home.
 You can also receive a notification to change the battery before it starts to chirp.